thewatsonator/tutorial-x/public/content/tutorial-meta.md

 This application was generated using https://codesandbox.io.

+### SPA key points

+This is a single page application which:

+- Uses a component system.
+- No external state manager
+- No React context
+- Only 1 class with lifecycle method has been written

+### Component System Ant.Design

 The component system used can be found at https://ant.design/docs/react/introduce

+### Build tool `Create React App`

-The build system uses `Create React App`.
+The build system uses `Create React App` and `React App Rewired` with a `config-overrides.js` file.

+### Code Base

 The codebase can be reviewed here: https://codesandbox.io/s/q8464nyr26